Video – Testing Twin Torsion Axles

 Twin Torsion Axles Update

-Since the time of this second video, deck material was installed, and we’ve taken a few good trips.
+Since the time of this second video, deck material was installed, and we have taken a few good trips.
 In the process we found with a trailer load, the twin torsion axles absorb more of the impact.
 With weight, the rubber in the torsion axles becomes active.
 The inertia of the load makes the suspension more active.
-Yeah, it stands to reason, but it’s worth noting anyway.
-Oh, and the rear wheel doesn’t hang in the air on big bumps (like in the above video) when there is a load.
+Yeah, it stands to reason, but it is worth noting anyway.
+Oh, and the rear wheel does not hang in the air on big bumps (like in the above video) when there is a load.

 As with most trailers, tire pressure makes a big difference in ride quality.
 Tires in the above video are full pressure (bouncy) to demonstrate damping effects of the rocker beam and rubber suspension.
 On a trip, we experimented with several pressures and found there is a sweet spot that takes away much of the trailer bounce and jostle.
 Higher pressure bounces more — as we expect, but very low pressure also gave more harshness.